Introduction

 – runs the Dusk tasks; we cannot do that with a script command because command fields in Buddy are not interactive

-The last thing to do is updating the config file with the details of the testing server.
+The last thing to do is to update the config file with the details of the testing server and push it to the repository.
 The example below will let you run the tests both locally and remotely on Buddy.
 In Buddy, Selenium tests are available at

 http://selenium-ch:4444/wd/hub